-- 40. (1) A Vice-Chancellor and Principal is appointed for a period of five years. - (2) A Vice-Chancellor and Principal may be appointed for more than one term of office for a second term of a maximum of five years on the grounds of proven performance, as determined by the Council. - (3) The Vice-Chancellor and Principal may be removed from her/his position by the Council before her/his term of office expires if - - (a) she/he is convicted of an offence that, in the opinion of the Council, renders the Vice-Chancellor and Principal unfit to perform her/his duties; and - (b) in the opinion of the Council, the Vice-Chancellor and Principal becomes incapacitated or her/his continued principalship is deemed improper.
+- 40. (1) A Vice-Chancellor and Principal is appointed for a period of five years. - (2) A Vice-Chancellor and Principal may be appointed for more than one term of office, as determined by the Council. - (3) The Vice-Chancellor and Principal may be removed from her/his position by the Council before her/his term of office expires if - - (a) she/he is convicted of an offence that, in the opinion of the Council, renders the Vice-Chancellor and Principal unfit to perform her/his duties; and - (b) in the opinion of the Council, the Vice-Chancellor and Principal becomes incapacitated or her/his continued principalship is deemed improper.